Program Schedule

 Time: MTuWThF, 11:00am-12:45pm

-Intro to Psychology (L33 100B)
+Introduction to Psychology (L33 100B)

 A survey and analysis of concepts, theory, and research covering the areas of biological psychology, human development, learning, memory, social psychology, and mental disorders and their treatment.
 This is a general survey course designed to introduce students to the diversity of topics, research methods, and theories that comprise the study of mind and behavior.
 Prerequisites: None.
 Copy of 2024 syllabus is available here.

-Intro to Statistics (L24 1011)
+Introduction to Statistics (L87 1011)

 Data collection: sampling and designing experiments.
 Data organization: data, tables, graphs, frequency distributions, numerical summarization of data, and consumer price index.
 Inference: elementary probability and hypothesis testing.
 Prerequisites: None.
 Copy of 2023 syllabus is available here.